 … Let the dearest of your treasuries be the treasury of righteous action… Infuse your heart with mercy, love, and kindness for your subjects… for they are of two kinds: either they are your brothers in religion or your equals in creation

-Sufi saints, a majority of whom were Sunnis, mostly traced their lineage to Ali ibn Abi Talib, who is seen as the Prophet’s spiritual inheritor.
-They drew a bulk of converts to Islam in places such as the Indian Subcontinent (home to the world’s 25% Muslims).
+Sufi saints, a majority of whom were Sunnis, embodied Ali’s spirit.
+They mostly traced their lineage to Ali ibn Abi Talib, who is seen as the Prophet’s spiritual inheritor.
+The Sufis drew a bulk of converts to Islam in places such as the Indian Subcontinent (home to the world’s 25% Muslims).
 A majority of Muslims in South Asia venerate Ali ibn Abi Talib and the Prophet’s family.

-Sufis see him as the foremost basis of spiritual knowledge.
+Sufis see Ali as the foremost basis of spiritual knowledge.
 Ali ibn Abi Talib was the first Sufi disciple and the source of the esoteric wisdom that Sufism is based on.
-Barring the Naqshbandi, every Sufi order traces lineage to Ali ibn Abi Talib.
-The Naqshbandi trace their lineage to the first Caliph Abu Bakr.
+Barring the Naqshbandi, every Sufi order traces its lineage to Ali ibn Abi Talib.
+The Naqshbandi traces it to the first Caliph Abu Bakr.

-In the subcontinent, Abdullah Shah Ghazi’s shrine in Pakistan’s southern port city of Karachi is symbolic of the diversity of Shia and Sunni views of each other.
+In the subcontinent, Abdullah Shah Ghazi’s shrine in Pakistan’s southern port city of Karachi symbolizes the diversity of Shia and Sunni views of each other.
 Ghazi is believed to be a relative of the sixth Shia Imam Jafar al-Sadiq, who came to what is now Karachi from Baghdad.

 Shias consider imams as the only rightful heirs to the Prophet, which makes Ghazi a revered figure as a relative of al-Sadiq.
 Ghazi’s shrine has been a salad bowl and has brought people together for centuries irrespective of their sectarian identities.